Will a Third DWI Send Me to Prison in Dallas?

 What Felony DWI Sentencing Actually Looks Like

-In Texas, a third DWI is charged as a felony, which means prison becomes legally possible.
-In practice, however, whether a third DWI leads to prison in Dallas County depends on several critical factors, including prior history, evidence strength, and how the case is handled early.
+In Texas, a third DWI is charged as a felony, which means prison is legally possible.
+In reality, however, whether a third DWI leads to prison in Dallas County depends on several key factors, including prior history, evidence strength, and how the case is handled early.

 Why Prison Becomes Possible on a Third DWI